 - Gender Studies; Masculinities.

-2012 The Cambridge Companion to Popular Fiction (Cambridge University Press, 2012), pp.225, introduced and edited with David Glover.
+- The Cambridge Companion to Popular Fiction (Cambridge University Press, 2012, 225pp) introduced and edited with David Glover

-2007 Masculinities, Modernist Fiction and the Urban Public Sphere (Manchester University Press), pp.201.
+- Masculinities, Modernist Fiction and the Urban Public Sphere (Manchester University Press, 2007; paperback edition 2013; 201pp)

-2006 Benjamin’s Arcades Project: An Unguided Tour (Manchester University Press), pp.205, co-authored with Peter Buse, Ken Hirschkop, Bertrand Taithe.
+- Benjamin’s Arcades Project: An Unguided Tour (Manchester University Press, 2006, 205pp) co-authored with Peter Buse, Ken Hirschkop, Bertrand Taithe

-2016 ‘The Commune in Exile: Lissagaray, Verlaine, and Monet’, in Joseph Bristow and Jo McDonagh (eds) Essays in Honour of Sally Ledger (Palgrave Macmillan)
+- ‘The Commune in Exile: Lissagaray, Verlaine, and Monet’, in Joseph Bristow and Jo McDonagh (eds) Essays in Honour of Sally Ledger (Palgrave Macmillan, 2016)

-2016 ‘Wet Aesthetics: Immersion versus the “perfect imbecility” of the stream in Dorothy Richardson’s Pilgrimage’, co-authored with Rebecca Bowler, in Christine Reynier, Bénédicte Coste, and Catherine Delyfer (eds), Beyond the Great Divide: Reconnecting Aestheticism and Modernism (London: Routledge).
+- with Rebecca Bowler, ‘Wet Aesthetics: Immersion versus the “perfect imbecility” of the stream in Dorothy Richardson’s Pilgrimage’, in Christine Reynier, Bénédicte Coste, and Catherine Delyfer (eds), Beyond the Great Divide: Reconnecting Aestheticism and Modernism (London: Routledge, 2016)

 I have extensive supervision of doctoral supervision and I would welcome enquiries from potential doctoral students interested in any of the areas of my research.

-I have supervised successful projects on Dorothy Richardson, Virginia Woolf, Ernest Hemingway, Arnold Bennett, T. S. Eliot, women and the modernist city, the child in contemporary literature, modernism and Vanity Fair, representations of the hand in modernist literature, literary representations of cricket, and a creative practice PhD on avant-garde poetry.
+I have supervised successful projects on Dorothy Richardson, Virginia Woolf, Ernest Hemingway, Arnold Bennett, T. S. Eliot, women and the modernist city, the child in contemporary literature, W. H. Auden, representations of the hand in modernist literature, literary representations of cricket, and a creative practice PhD on avant-garde poetry.

 I am actively engaged in raising the public profile of the early twentieth-century modernist writer, Dorothy Richardson.
 An online exhibition about her letters was launched in 2015 www.dorothyrichardsonexhibition.org.
 In 2015 I collaborated with the Marchmont Association to erect a blue plaque commemorating Richardson’s residence in Woburn Walk in Central London.
-A physical exhibition about Richardson will tour from 2017.
+Exhibitions on the life and work Dorothy Richardson were shown at the Abingdon County Hall Museum and Queen Mary University of London in 2017.